Abstract Submission Guidelines for Oral and Poster Presentations:

 Authors should not have any faculty position.

-Participants should be below 35 years.
+Participants should be below the 35 years.

 All submissions must be in English.

-Showcase your research excellence through oral presentations.
+Showcase your research excellence through oral presentation.

 Recognition of your Universities/Institutes/Industries across the globe.

 Develop a foundation for collaboration among young researchers around globally.